 Environmental justice (EJ) is based on the principle that all people have a right to be protected from environmental pollution, and to live in and enjoy a clean and healthful environment.
 In many cases, low-income communities have been denied this right.
 They have been burdened with a disproportionate number of polluting industries that have polluted the ground, air and water.

 Salem, an historic industrial city, is an EJ community that continues to host polluting industries.
-The coal-fired Dominion power plant is one of the region’s biggest polluters.

 Of the Commonwealth’s 351 cities and towns, 108 have an EJ population.
 Salem is one of only 20 cities/towns that meets all four of the EJ population criteria: